Human Subjects Research (IRB)

 Full Board: 4-8 weeks

-After your IRB submission has been reviewed and all requested revisions have been completed, the investigator receive notice of one of the following outcomes via e-mail.
+After your IRB submission has been reviewed and all requested revisions have been completed, the investigator will receive notice of one of the following outcomes via e-mail.

 Exempt Determination